muskanmandil/muskanmandil/README.md

 ###

 <h4 align="left">🚀 Final year student at IET-DAVV, specializing in Information Technology.
-<br><br>✨ Seeking an intern/full-time opportunity in the software industry.
+<br><br>✨ Seeking an internship opportunity in the software industry.
 Passionate about building impactful products and contributing through technical skills and design.
 As a fresher, eager to gain hands-on experience in a growth-oriented and challenging environment.</h4>

 ###